rehret/AdventOfCode/README.md

      - For example, if `--ShortName DemoChallenge` was passed, one class name might be `AbstractDemoChallengeSolution`
 3. Add the project to the solution
 4. Implement the top-level types as needed
+    - For fetching and parsing input, it is recommended to use `IInputProviderBuilder<TChallengeSelection>`

 ### The hard way
 1. Create the project at the path `Solutions/<Challenge Name>/<Project Folder>/<Project>.csproj`
 2. Extend `ChallengeSelection` as a way to indicate a particular problem & solution within the challenge space.
-    - It is recommended to override `ToString()` as this is used when a requested solution isn't found.
 3. Extend `IInputFilePathProvider<TChallengeSelection>` as needed
     - This type is used for getting the path to input files (i.e. `Resources/<Challenge>/...`)
     - This is only needed if the new solutions will rely on the default `InputReader` behavior: